offensive-packaging/documentation/plaso/index.md

                          formatted as: YYYY-MM-DD hh:mm:ss.######[+-]##:##
                          Where # are numeric digits ranging from 0 to 9 and the seconds fraction can be either 3 or 6 digits.
-The time of day, seconds fraction and timezone offset are optional.
-The default timezone is UTC.
+The time of day, seconds fraction and time zone offset are optional.
+The default time zone is UTC.
 E.g. "atime, 2013-01-01 23:12:14, 2013-02-23".
 This parameter can
                          be repeated as needed to add additional date boundaries, e.g. once for atime, once for crtime, etc.